subashgandyer/Anti-mirror-Apriori/README.md

 # Anti-mirror-Apriori
 Shopping cart analysis with a new Apriori algorithm called Anti-mirror-Apriori or AMpriori for short.

+## Objective

+The objective of this project is to build a novel apriori algorithm to do Market Basket Analysis(MBA) to recommend and up-sell items or groceries to a customer while shopping.

+## Description

+A new technique of Anti-Mirroring is introduced to Apriori algorithm and results are compared and tabulated with respect to Time and Space complexity.

+## Input & Output

+Input:  Market Basket items from customer purchases over a period of time
+Output: Best Pairs or groups of items to purchase

+## Tools Used

+Python

 ## EXPERIMENTS & RESULTS